-An important aspect is to make a list of pros and cons about shared inboxes.
+An important aspect is to make a list of pros and cons of shared inboxes.
 Although it may seem like an improvement, some companies might have issues with it, which will make them incompatible.

 So make sure you know some disadvantages as well.
 It might be the pricing, it might be the time it will take to master the solution… but be assured that there are is an incredible amount of different tools out there.
 If you have an issue with one of them, probably another one has already solved it for you.

-A shared inbox solution should be able to improve your team productivity, decrease the amount of internal emails and make your responses gain time.
+A shared inbox solution should be able to improve your team productivity, decrease the number of internal emails and make your responses gain time.
 By thinking about these three aspects, you’re already one step ahead to convince your boss into it.